Reverend Heather Marsden

 Allister was baptised in 1974 and first came to Rushmere Baptist Church in 1977 and received such a warm welcome he and his wife decided to make it home.
-By day he is a Technical Manager for the Animal Health Government and in his spare time he works on his own sheep and cattle farm.
-Allister is our chief sound and IT technician as well as playing both Bass and Acoustic Guitar, helping to lead the worship on Sunday mornings, an interesting fact about Allister is that he was was once engaged to photograph a Diana Ross Concert - she said he had a nice smile which seems the wrong way round.
+By day he is a Technical Manager for Defra's Animal and Plant Health Agency and in his spare time he works on his own sheep and cattle farm.
+Allister is our chief sound and IT technician as well as playing both Bass and Acoustic Guitar, helping to lead the worship on Sunday services.
+An interesting fact about Allister is that he was was once engaged to photograph a Diana Ross Concert - she said he had a nice smile which seems the wrong way round.

 Adrian has been a part of our church at RBC for about 26 years, he was baptised by the Rev Norman Harris at Witnesham Baptist Church in 1982.
 He has been self employed as a farmer for around 31 years, he loves driving anything that moves from tractors on the farm to cars and 4x4’s on the road, he also enjoys flying aeroplanes and helicopters.
 One interesting fact about Adrian is that he once ate an Ostrich steak which had been cooked on a BBQ in Zimbabwe.